OFFERED AT OUR CONVENIENT LOCATION IN HOUSTON, TX

 Every year thousands of men and women enjoy a rejuvenated look with eyelid surgery or blepharoplasty.
 Also called an “eyelid lift”, the positive effects of this surgery can last for up to 15 years.
 Although some people actually are born with puffy lower eyelids, for most of us it’s a sign of aging.
 As you get older, your eyelid skin stretches, muscles weaken and fat can accumulate around the eyes causing “bags”.

 Whatever the reason, there is no need to look tired when you don’t feel tired.
-Eyelid surgery removes fat, excess skin and muscle from the upper and lower eyelids.
+Eyelid surgery reduces fat, excess skin and muscle from the upper and lower eyelids.
 The best candidates for this surgery generally are men and women 30 years and older.

 THE EYELID SURGERY / BLEPHAROPLASTY PROCEDURE